araskavakli/webflow-slider/README.md

 ## How to use

-Add the following code before the `<body>` section of your Webflow project:
+Add the following code before the `</body>` section of your Webflow project (2. custom code section in settings):

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/araskavakli/webflow-slider/dist/webflow-slider.min.css"/>